CristinaRacovita/android-advanced-project/README.md

 # Introduction
 This is the final project for Android Advanced Google Course.
-Android Application develop in Java language that allows you to search recipes and add your favourite ones in a different list.
+This Android application is developed in Java language that allows you to search recipes and add your favourite ones in a different list.

 # Pre-requisites
 - IDE: Android Studio